-Public Health England (PHE) is leading the response to the COVID-19 outbreak and Hospice Isle of Man is following and implementing current PHE guidance.
-This guidance is updated daily to reflect the rapidly evolving situation and we are responding regularly to DHSC announcements.
-Further information can be obtained from the Isle of Man Government website and Hospice UK.
+Hospice Isle of Man is following current Isle of Man Government and Public Health England (PHE) guidance.
+As this is a rapidly evolving situation, guidance is updated daily to reflect current understanding of the coronavirus and we are responding regularly to DHSC announcements.
+Further information can also be obtained from Hospice UK.

 Read our LATEST COVID-19 UPDATES.

 Due to the type of care we provide, we feel it is so important that at this uncertain time we take reasonable measures to protect the wellbeing of those using our services, our staff and volunteers.
 Our In-Patient Unit at Southlands remains open, however please note that we are now restricting visitor access to the Hospice site to help prevent the spread of COVID-19.
 If you have a loved one using our In-Patient services, we kindly ask that you follow our guidance on visiting Hospice.
 READ MORE...